Hurting Mayfield, Browns score late, outduel Bengals 37-34

+CINCINNATI (AP) — Baker Mayfield brushed aside all the outside noise about his dismal performance last week.
+Then, nursing sore ribs, he shut up all the critics.

-CINCINNATI (AP) — Baker Mayfield overcame a terrible start to throw for five touchdowns, including a 24-yard go-ahead score to Donovan Peoples-Jones with 15 seconds left, and the Cleveland Browns outdueled the Cincinnati Bengals 37-34 on Sunday.
+“What criticism?
+What are you talking about?”
+Mayfield quipped after throwing five touchdown passes and leading the Browns past the Cincinnati Bengals 37-34 on Sunday.

-Nursing sore ribs, Mayfield started 0 for 5 — including an interception on his first attempt of the game.
-He then completed the next 22 of 23 passes.
-The last was the leaping grab by People-Jones to win it for the Browns (5-2).
+The quarterback actually overcame a terrible start against the Bengals.
+He went 0 for 5, including an interception on his first attempt of the game .
+Mayfield then completed the next 22 of 23 passes.
+The last was most important, a leaping grab by Donovan People-Jones in the end zone with 15 seconds left to win it for the Browns (5-2).

+“He’s such a competitor,” Browns coach Kevin Stefanski said.
+“He doesn’t give up.
+That first throw, we wanted to take a shot there, and they made a nice play.
+He didn’t back down, and every time I looked at him on the sideline he had that steely look in his eyes.”

+Mayfield, roundly slammed after a poor performance in Cleveland’s loss to Pittsburgh last week, engineered the win without injured running back Nick Chubb, tight end Austin Hooper and receiver Odell Beckham, who left Sunday’s game early with a knee injury and didn’t return.

-Cincinnati rookie Joe Burrow played another terrific game, but again it wasn’t enough.
+Cincinnati rookie Joe Burrow turned in another terrific game, but again it wasn’t enough.
 He hit 35 of 47 passes for a season-high 406 yards and three touchdowns, including a 3-yard scoring pass to Giovani Bernard on fourth-and-1 to give the Bengals a 34-31 lead with 1:06 left.

-But the Bengals’ defense couldn’t stop Mayfield, who was roundly criticized after a poor performance in Cleveland’s loss to Pittsburgh last week, and Browns receivers who made some great catches as they worked down the field.
+But the Bengals’ defense couldn’t stop Mayfield, and Browns receivers who made some great catches as they worked down the field.
+On the first play of the drive Mayfield slipped out of a near sack to complete a 13-yard pass to Peoples-Jones.

+“We got on the field and everyone was saying, ‘We’ve got to get to the 30 for a field goal,’ and I told the guys, ‘Screw that, we’re going to win it,’” Mayfield said.

-Mayfield was 22 for 28 for 297 yards.
+The top overall draft pick in 2018 was 22 for 28 for 297 yards.
 Rashard Higgins had six catches for 110 yards, and tight end Harrison Bryant had two touchdown catches.

 With running back Joe Mixon out with an injured foot, the Bengals relied on Burrow, who has thrown for more than 300 yards in five of the seven games of his rookie year.
 Cincinnati managed only 81 yards on the ground, and that included 34 from Burrow.